Curriculum Vitae

 January 2019 - Current

 I currently teach Biology part-time to students from Grades 7-12 in accordance with the Nova Scotia curriculum guidelines.
-King's View Academy is a private school whose focus is on self-directed learning.
+King's View Academy is a private school with a pedagogical focus on self-direction and self-motivation.

 February 2019 - January 2020